FREQUENTLY ASKED QUESTIONS

 We insist that we meet before booking to assure that both parties are on the same page so to speak.
 We want to make sure we answer any questions you are curios about, that you are fully confident in our ability to make your wedding film as special it can be and more importantly, so we can find out a little bit about yourselves.
 We don’t want to be a stranger to you, we want to assure you are as comfortable as can be around us, after all we will be part of your special day!

-Why are your cinematic feature wedding films only 5-20 minutes long when you will be at our wedding for 10 hours?
+Why are your cinematic feature wedding films no more than 15 minutes long when you will be at our wedding for 10 hours?

 What is a ’Short Form Wedding Film'?

 Although there is no official standard, the generally accepted rule of thumb for a short form is between 5-20 minutes in length.
 The first thing you will probably notice when viewing a short form wedding video is that events don’t always occur in chronological order.
 That’s not to say, however, that it doesn’t flow.
 In fact most times it can have a very concise flow.
 The reason being is that couples trust our creative instincts, which in turn allows us to tell a more compelling story by shifting around certain moments.
 This is known as“time-shifting.”
 The ultimate goal of the short form film is to harness the overall emotion of the day, and to tell a story that’s engaging, fun, and honest.

 Cancellations must be made in writing and we will retain your £400 booking fee unless we find a replacement booking for your date.
 If you cancel 12 weeks before your wedding, the full payment is due.
 We strongly recommend you take out wedding insurance to cover any loss you could incur for cancelling or postponing your wedding due to unforeseen circumstances.

 If you have any other questions feel free to contact us by clicking here where you will find our contact details and we'll get back to you as soon as possible.